Azure/Microsoft365R/inst/app_registration.md

 - AllSites.Manage
 - email, profile, openid, offline_access

 Alternatively, if the environment variable `CLIMICROSOFT365_AADAPPID` is set, Microsoft365R will use its value as the app ID for authenticating to the Microsoft 365 Business services (SharePoint and OneDrive for Business).
-You can also specify the app ID as an argument when calling `personal_onedrive()`, `business_onedrive()` et al.
+You can also specify the app ID as an argument when calling `get_personal_onedrive()`, `get_business_onedrive()` et al.